Here's everything Amazon announced at its big product event — including a $999 robot - KRDO

 Last year, Amazon’s screenless Halo fitness band and app made headlines for creating 3D models of its users to calculate body fat and track their tone of voice to evaluate their emotional state as part of a way to look deeper into someone’s overall health.
 Now, the company’s new Halo View fitness tracker gives even more insight and guidance.

 The new device features a color display that highlights activity monitoring, sleep scores, blood oxygen levels, live workout tracking, and text and move notifications.
-For $79, it comes bundled with a nutrition program and a one-year subscription to Halo Fitness, a new service for any Halo device owner with hundreds of workout classes, including yoga, strength, cardio and more from Amazon-employed trainers.
+For $79, it comes bundled with a one-year Halo membership, which includes a nutrition program and Halo Fitness, a new service for any Halo device owner with hundreds of workout classes, including yoga, strength, cardio and more from Amazon-employed trainers.
 The program will likely directly compete with Apple’s Fitness+.
-After the first year, Halo Fitness costs $3.99 a month.
+After a year, the Halo membership will auto-renew at $3.99 each month.

 Halo View — which comes in black, green and lavender and lasts a week on one charge — will ship ahead of the holiday shopping season.